Link Floer Homology and a Hofer Pseudometric on Braids: Introduction

+We are here interpreting quasimorphisms on braid groups as measures of complexity of braids.
+Answering this question would be helpful to determine lower bounds on Hofer norms on braid groups, and to examine new braid-persistence phenomena.

-\begin{qst} Is it possible to say something when the lagrangian configuration is not pre-monotone? \end{qst} This happens, for instance, if one of the enclosed discs is displaceable in the complement of the others.
-In general if the circles bound discs of different areas they cannot be arbitrarily permuted, but for instance they could form arbitrary pure braids.
-The result by Khanevsky in \cite{kha11} makes again the first step in this direction: we believe that his proof may be generalised using our methods, but the result would be an estimate of Hofer norm based on relative linking with respect to one single disc of different area which does not move throughout the Hamiltonian isotopy.
+\begin{qst} Is it possible to say something when the Lagrangian configuration is not pre-monotone? \end{qst} This happens, for instance, if one of the enclosed discs is displaceable in the complement of the others.
+In general if the circles bound discs of different areas they cannot be arbitrarily permuted using a Hamiltonian flow, if the resulting braid is not pure.
+The result by Khanevsky in \cite{kha11} makes again the first step in this direction.
+We believe that his proof may be generalised using our methods, but the result would be an estimate of Hofer norm based on relative linking with respect to one single disc of different area which does not move throughout the Hamiltonian isotopy.
 More work is needed to answer the question in more generality.

 \begin{qst} Is it possible to define an analogous family of pseudodistances on other surfaces, possibly with genus?
 Would it still be unbounded? \end{qst} Another work of Khanevsky's, \cite{kha15}, paves the way and shows how in the presence of genus things might become more unpredictable.
+He defines a notion of homological trajectory for Hamiltonian diffeomorphisms preserving a chosen disc, and proceeds to prove that if the genus is positive then one can realise arbitrarily complicated trajectories with bounded Hofer energy.

 \begin{qst} Can $\norm{\cdot}_{\underline{L}}$ be used to approximate the Hofer norm of an arbitrary diffeomorphism on the disc? \end{qst}